CGCookie/retopoflow/docs/changelist.md

 - Tweak/Relax: brushes now do not become fully opaque (nor fully transparent) when strength is set to 1 (or 0)
 - Patches: improved code to detect good candidates for bridging two I-strips
 - PolyPen: PP-specific pie menu now shown in help doc
-- Added quit confirmation dialog when using {{done}}.
+- Added quit confirmation dialog when using {{ site.data.keymaps.done }}.
 This dialog can be disabled.
-- Added Delete/Dissolve pie menu using {{delete pie menu}}
+- Added Delete/Dissolve pie menu using {{ site.data.keymaps.delete_pie_menu }}
 - Other miscellaneous bug fixes

 ### RetopoFlow 2.x&rarr;3.00.0